Getting Started

 - Importing Your Log -- Bring in your existing contacts from other logging software.

-- Activity Overview -- Explore live spots, activations, and the real-time map.
+- Hunting -- Explore live spots, activations, and the real-time map.

 - Your Showcase -- Set up your public operator showcase, equipment, and social links.